feilingsi/DSFD-tensorflow/README.md

 `python prepare_wider_data.py` it will produce train.txt and val.txt

-2.download the imagenet pretrained resnet50 model from http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz
+2.download the imagenet pretrained vgg16 model from http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz

 release it in the root dir,
-as in train_config.py set config.MODEL.pretrained_model='resnet_v1_50.ckpt',config.MODEL.continue_train=False

 3.but if u want to train from scratch set config.MODEL.pretrained_model=None,